bbennett80/birdnetlib/docs/api.md

 print(recording.detections)
 ```

-It is also possible to return all detections, but annotate the detection if the species is on the predicted list for that location and date.
+It is also possible annotate the detection if the species is on the predicted list for that location and date.
+Using `is_predicted_for_location_and_date` will annotate rather than filter.

 ```python
 from birdnetlib import Recording